Tyrone2333/Tank_Game_Gamepad/README.md

 # Tank_Game_Gamepad
-canvas + js Tank Game
+canvas + js Tank Game, Support gamepad operation

+xBox one has been tested,recommended to use the latest firefox